mrismanaziz/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.